PhilterPaper/Text-KnuthPlass/README.md

 took over maintenance of this package.

-**Note**:  gitpan/Text-KnuthPlass (on GitHub) appears to be a Read-Only archive of Text::KnuthPlass from before Perry took over maintenance.
-It is older, and thus not very useful.
+**Note**:  gitpan/Text-KnuthPlass (on GitHub) appears to be a Read-Only archive of Text::KnuthPlass from _before_ Perry took over maintenance.
+It is old, and thus not very useful.

 There are many copies of the Knuth-Plass paper/thesis, as well as discussions and explanations of the algorithm, floating around on the Web, so I will leave it to you to find some examples.
 Just the keywords _Knuth_ and _Plass_ should get you there.

-There are a number of known bugs in Text::KnuthPlass, and the first priority is to study post-2011 changes to `typeset` and see if they resolve the problems.
 There is also a refactored (still Javascript) version of `typeset`, intended for use as a library, in `frobnitzem/typeset`, which should be looked at, as it was maintained through 2017.
 Finally, there are a number of Knuth-Plass implementations in other languages, such as Python